Ballet for Seniors

 Total costs do not cover normal uniform leotards, tights, or shoes.

 Costs paid to Simply Ballet may be refundable depending on your circumstances, but we cannot offer of a change of mind refund in this instance once entries are submitted.
+Please see the full Terms and Conditions for information.

-Assessment Options by Level
+Costs by Assessment Level

 Level Assessment Type Requirements Total Entry Cost